top of page

 The father's support is needed

-Many of the men in my practice, including myself, have missed out on that kind of relationship with their fathers.
-They have missed a father who was present, who had their backs, and who could really see them and hear them.
-They didn't have the two hands of the father on their back and a voice telling them: "Go explore the world, I am here if it gets dangerous or if you fall!"
-This is most often not the fault of the father; they were probably in the same situation.
-They probably missed the similar support from their father.
-Nobody showed them how to be present and be with their emotions at the same time.
+Many men in my practice, including myself, have missed out on that kind of relationship with their fathers.
+They have longed for a father who was present, who had their backs, and who could truly see and hear them.
+They didn't have the two hands of a father on their backs, reassuring them with a voice saying, "Go explore the world.
+I am here if it gets dangerous or if you fall!"

 The world has changed